Softpanorama

 Solaris init States

-Solaris Tips Solaris root password recovery Null modem cable info Humor Etc
+Unix Boot Process Solaris root password recovery Null modem cable info Teraterm Putty

-There are two typical way to use serial console for connecting to Sun servers, for example, V210 and V240.
+There are several ways to use serial console for connecting to Sun servers

 Whether or not the Sun server has a videocard ("framebuffer" card) installed is irrelevant.
-Some Sun workstations have a framebuffer built in.
+Modern Sun workstations have a framebuffer built in.
 That's why the test is always done for the keyboard presence.

 Do not connect a keyboard to the Sun machine if you want to use serial console